kel196/kel196.github.io/index.md

 | **01** | **Enhancing Positioning of Photovoltaic Panels using 3D Geographic Information**<br />Wong, K. and Ellul, C.<br />In *Proceedings of the 21st GIS Research UK (GISRUK) Conference*, Liverpool, UK, 2013 |

 ---
-## Industry Reports and Other Publications
+## 白書 Industry Reports and Other Publications

 |        |                                                              |
 | ------ | ------------------------------------------------------------ |